5 Benefits of Agile thinking in Project Management

 But what are the benefits of agile thinking in project management?
 And what actually is it?

 WHAT IS AGILE PROJECT MANAGEMENT?

-Generally speaking, when someone uses this term they are referring to an incremental method of management.
-It a style of project planning and control that focuses on helping the team to maintain their focus in an environment that is constantly shifting, changing and evolving.
+Generally speaking, when someone uses this term they are referring to an incremental method of project management with an iterative lifecycle.
+Agile is a style of project planning and control that focuses on helping the team to maintain their focus in an environment that is constantly shifting, changing and evolving.

 The difference between this method of managing projects and others is that it is about teams.
 Some of those within the agile community wonder if project management is really necessary when this method of working is adopted.

 The focus is to determine how to make teams more efficient and able to deliver what customers need.
 Thus, understanding why the project is required is a question that needs answering.